wiard/punkbank/README.md

 ### The original vision

 Reasoning on Bitmap seems interesting but the true idea is to create a wider consensus on what Bitcoin as a development layer could mean for us normal people.
 A simple way to share ideas and topics that are of long term interest.
-Not so much the art or the financial aspects of it but the enjoyment of adressing many more topics, like decision taking and even simple gambling or playing.
+Not so much the art or the financial aspects of it but the enjoyment of addressing many more topics, like decision taking and even simple gambling or playing.

 ### The Journey